kikrishn/Blog/_posts/2021-02-22-lebesgue-ftc-2.md

 This post has been sitting in my drafts since Feb 22, and has been mostly done for a _long_ time.
 But, with my upcoming analysis qual, I've finally been spurred into finishing it.
-My plan is to put up a new blog post every day this week, each going throug some aspect of the analysis that's going to be on the qual.
-Selfishly, this will be great for my own preparation (I definitely learn through teaching) but hopefully this will also help future students who want to see a fairly application heavy treatment of the standard analysis curriculum.
+My plan is to put up a new blog post every day this week, each going through some aspect of the analysis that's going to be on the qual.
+Selfishly, this will be great for my own preparation (I definitely learn through teaching) but hopefully this will also help future students who want to see a motivated treatment of the standard analysis curriculum.

 The first half of this post is available [here](/2021/02/21/lebesgue-ftc-1.html),